SerjZzz/serjzzz/README.md

 # Sergey Zavolzhskiy

-**_FullStack developer_**
+## Fullstack developer

-   I'm engineer with more than 10 years experiences in Web-based technologies, methodologies and best practices, information systems design patterns, UI/UX design, management and support processes of the complex programs developing.
-Due to the strong emotional burnout and living circumstances I have been forced to get the extended time-out in commercial development and change my occupation to non-relevant.
+I'm engineer with more than **10 years experiences** in Web-based technologies, methodologies and best practices, information systems design patterns, UI/UX design, management and support processes of the complex software development.
+After working as a technical project manager for a long time, due to the high emotional burnout and living circumstances I have been forced to get the extended time-out in commercial development and change my occupation to non-relevant.

-   Currently I'm educating myself in a modern Web development trying to restore both my soft and hard skills, redefining and improving the understanding of the prior work experience.
-My goal is to grok the Ruby&RoR \+ React engineering processes and get an offer for the full stack developer position in the short run.
+Currently I'm educating myself in a modern Web development trying to regain both my soft and hard skills, redefining and improving the understanding of the prior work experience.
+My goal is to grok the **Ruby / RubyOnRails \+ React** engineering processes and get an offer for the full stack developer position in the short run.

 <p align='center'>
    <a href="https://www.linkedin.com/in/zavolzhskiy/">